Top Tips to Effectively Combat Stress

 Exercise!

 Being active keeps our body and mind healthy!
-That’s why it’s so important to do at least one thing a day to be active.
+That’s why it’s so important to do at least one form of activity every day.
 We’re not talking about hiring a personal trainer and doing 2 hours of hard exercise every day.
 Think simpler.
-Go out for a nice walk or jog, try that yoga class you’ve been wanting to try for a while or check if your local gym offers some online classes you’re interested in.
+Go out for a nice walk, try that yoga class you’ve been wanting to try, or check if your local gym offers some online classes you’re interested in.
 Movement in any shape or form is a great way to quickly reduce stress.
 And if you happen to be able to exercise outside, then that’s even better!

 Try a healthy lifestyle

 Don’t worry, there’s no need to throw out all the chocolates just yet.
-The main factors for a healthy, stress-reducing lifestyle are: Enough sleep, a well-balanced diet, and exercise.
+The main factors for a healthy, stress-reducing lifestyle are getting enough sleep, eating a well-balanced diet, and exercise.
 It’s simple, really.
 The healthier our bodies are, the better we can manage our stress.
-Again, nothing has to be done to an extreme – you can still have your biscuit with your afternoon tea, and you won’t immediately feel overwhelmed if you don’t exercise for a day.
-But by building good habits, you will see that you automatically drop bad ones.
-For example, you are way less likely to head over to McDonalds for your evening meal after you just had a good workout.
+Again, nothing has to be done to an extreme – but by building good habits, you will see that you automatically drop bad ones.

 Do things that calm you down

-Start by having a think about what things make you feel calm and start doing more of it.
-Whether it’s reading, watching TV, doing yoga, writing a journal, or meditating – it doesn’t matter as long as it helps you feel calm.
-Engage with it as often as you can, to allow yourself to wind down.
+Take some time to reflect on what activities make you feel calm and start doing more of it.
+Whether it’s reading, watching TV, doing yoga, writing a journal, or meditating – it doesn’t matter as long as it helps you to feel calm.
+Engage with calming activities as often as you can, to allow yourself to wind down.
 You might also find it calming to take a break from your phone.
 With many of us getting work emails on our phones, we are prone to reading them whenever they come in – whether that’s in the middle of the night or during our Sunday lunch.
 It’s difficult to draw a definitive line between work and our private lives if we take work with us everywhere we go.

 Enjoy what you are doing

-This might sound somewhat cliché but if you try and consciously enjoy the things you are doing, chances are high that you will be much happier while you’re doing them.
+This may sound cliché, but if you try to consciously enjoy the things you are doing, the chances are that you will be much happier while you’re doing them.
 Doing things with passion and joy doesn’t just increase our happiness in the moment, it decreases our stress levels overall.
 So make sure to consciously enjoy the things you are doing!

 Get in touch with your loved ones

 Sometimes, a chat with our loved ones is exactly what we need when we’re feeling overwhelmed or stressed.
-So why not grab your phone and call or maybe even facetime your best friend, your dad, your grandma?
+So why not grab your phone and call or facetime your best friend, your dad, your grandma?
 Whoever you feel like speaking to.
 Often, just talking about how and what we’re feeling can reduce our stress levels drastically.
-Plus, sharing it opens the door for other people’s suggestions on how to beat it.
-And sometimes, grandma’s advice is just what we need to get back on our feet again.
+Plus, sharing opens the door for other people’s suggestions.
+And sometimes, a loved one’s advice is just what we need to get back on our feet again.